erivera3/wildfire-incident-response-system/README.md

 ### 5. Containment Strategy

+- Windows closed throughout the boarding house
+- Air filters deployed across common areas, wings, offices, and nurse station
+- Wet towels placed under doors to reduce smoke infiltration
-- Students moved to controlled rally point (cement field)
+- Students moved in a controlled way between buildings
-- Avoided high-risk zones (fuel and buildings)
-- Maintained order and accountability
+- Lingering outside was actively prevented

 ---

+## Command and Communication Strategy

+- Critical instructions repeated verbally and on WeChat
+- Evacuation messaging drafted in advance for email, SMS, and WeChat
+- Security patrol instructed to report any change immediately, without hesitation
+- Key personnel retained on-site to maintain continuity and bilingual communication capability

+**Principle:**
+Redundant communication reduces human error under stress.

+---

 ## Outcome

-- No evacuation triggered (threshold not crossed)
+- No evacuation triggered because threshold conditions were not crossed
-- Full readiness maintained
+- Full readiness maintained throughout the incident
+- Fire activity visibly decreased around 11:30 PM
+- Firefighters remained in the area to monitor and control hotspots
-- No injuries or safety incidents
+- No injuries or safety incidents occurred
-- Controlled operation throughout incident

 ---